-KIPP Leadership Design Fellowship (KLDF), is an eight-month program designed for the administrators of public school districts, charter school systems, and leadership training organizations that provides intensive training on KIPP’s principal development model.
+The KIPP Leadership Design Fellowship (KLDF) is an eight-month program designed for administrators of public school districts, charter school systems, and leadership training organizations to provide intensive, experiential, and collaborative training on KIPP’s school leader development model.

 Share KIPP’s leadership

 In-person summits are deliberately scheduled to coincide with national KIPP events, ensuring that the Fellows not just hear what KIPP does, but see programs in action.

 Taught by KIPP’s own instructors, KLDF sessions demonstrate the high quality, engaging, adult learning that KIPP incorporates into all of its principal training programs.

 The structure of KLDF aims to replicate the cohort-based learning model that KIPP utilizes in its other leadership training programs in order to encourage fellows to build lasting relationships with each other—creating an expanded network of like-minded leaders.

 Summit I: Principal Recruitment, Selection & Developing a Leadership Pipeline